 It’s College’s responsibility to provide a suitable workspace for all employees, taking their special requirements into account where applicable.
 It is staff member’s responsibility to provide any resources or additional equipment to be used when working from home.

 Let people know where you are

 Always obtain approval of your line manager by entering your absences and working remotely requests in College’s Absence and Availability Management System, TeamSeer.
 You can set up TeamSeer to synchronise your absence with your Outlook calendar for your colleagues to easily see when you are away or working remotely.
-To do this follow the guidelines provided in the TeamSeer and Outlook Integration document.
+To do this follow the guidelines provided in Adding Teamseer Permission In Outlook [pdf].

 It is vital that you let others know when you are away by updating your status on the office tools.
 Keep your Outlook calendar up-to-date at all times.
 Use the “show as” types “Working Elsewhere” and “Out of Office” to show clearly when you are available for meetings or not.

 Please SET an out-of-office auto-reply on Outlook when you are away and not working.
 DO NOT set an auto-reply when you are working remotely; just make sure your calendar has an entry showing you are working remotely (synchronising TeamSeer absence system as explained above will do this automatically).
 Microsoft Teams will set your status to “Busy” automatically if you are in a meeting.